bcarmo-caio/k128/README.md

 Caio Renato Bedulli do Carmo

 ## K128
-K128 is a simple program to encrypt a file using K128-CBC method.
+K128 is a simple program to encrypt and decrypt files using K128-CBC
+method.
 This project has been built as an exercise in cryptography for a
 course in introduction to cryptography in 2012 and since then I have not
 improved it.